taliajmallo/rpgs/campaigns/End_Of_History/reference.md

   - [ ] Rasa (Chas)
   - [ ] Karchanek (Sean)
 - > *Celestial Whispers*: Recall Knowledge using Occult about something touched by moonlight.
+- >> *Lunar Mania*: Will on creature in 60'.
+  - CS: --
+  - _S: Stupefied 1 for 1r.
+  - _F: Confused for 1r.
+  - CF: Confused for 1m, may re-attempt at end of each turn.

 ## Aura Impulses
-- >> *Waxing Lunacy*: 10' aura, Will save on any who enter or end turn in.
+- >> *Waxing Lunacy*: 10' aura, Will on any who enter or end turn within.
   - CS: --
   - _S: --
   - _F: Stupefied 1 for 1r.